danorel/ri-vilbert/README.md

-# foobar
+# ri-vilbert

-foobar is a Python project for dealing with ...
+ri-vilbert is a Python project which attempts to repeat the success of ViLBERT model.

 ## Installation & Contributing